top of page

 Best Oils for Frizzy Hair

 Castor oil is made up mostly of ricinoleic acid, a rare fatty acid with both penetrative and sealing properties.
-By penetrating and sealing the hair shaft, ricinoleic acid helps strengthen and hydrate hair from within, while at the same time, it coats the outer cuticle, sealing in moisture and smoothing raised layers.
-This combination prevents hair from drawing excess humidity from the air, while also keeping strands flexible and resilient.
+By penetrating and sealing the hair shaft, ricinoleic acid helps strengthen and hydrate hair from within, while at the same time, coating the outer cuticle, sealing in moisture and smoothing raised layers.
+This combination prevents hair from drawing excess humidity from the air, while also keeping strands flexible, smooth and resilient.

-Black seed oil helps to reduce frizz by creating a sealing layer on the cuticle, minimising moisture loss from the hair. and preventing moisture from entering from the environment.
-This also creates a protective barrier protecting the hair from friction induced frizz, and the layer also smooths the cuticle to reduce frizz.
+Black seed oil helps to reduce frizz by creating a sealing layer on the cuticle, minimising moisture loss from the hair, and preventing moisture from entering from the environment.
+This also creates a protective barrier protecting the hair from friction induced frizz, while smoothing the strands.

 Avocado oil is excellent for penetrating the hair shaft and restoring moisture.
 Its moisturising nature makes it ideal for reducing frizz, by creating hydrated hair and repairing damage, which helps to smooth and flatten the cuticles, making the hair less suseptible to frizz.